mgiesen/Image-Comments/README.md

 // Describes the function logic [image-comments/image1.png]
 ```

-- Create a dedicated folder named `image-comments` within your project directory and populate it with your images.
+- Place your image in the project folder and note its file path relative to the project root.
-- Add a typical comment to your code.
+- Insert a standard comment into your code.
-- Append the image path in square brackets.
+- Append the relative image path to the comment, enclosed in square brackets.
-- Hover the comment, to see the image inside of your code editor.
+- Hover over the comment to view the image directly within your code editor.

 ## Author